Author

 Read More: How To Recruit and Hire Top Performers

-Great Estimators have a blend of traits from other positions: they know how to negotiate pricing like owners, build relationships like business development people, manage subs and vendors like project managers, and build things in their heads like field superintendents.
+Great Estimators have a blend of traits from other positions: they know how to negotiate to price like owners, build relationships like business development people, manage subs and vendors like project managers, and build things in their heads like field superintendents.

 They are the bridge between opportunities and projects.
 Without great estimating, it can be very hard to grow a business in these competitive times.